The Liberating Truth About People Pleasing

 Knowing the truth about people-pleasing can set you free!

-While I was studying in college, I did something that I had been longing to do since I was a kid.
-And that was to grow my hair out.
+When I was in college, I did something that I had been longing to do since I was a kid, and that was to grow my hair out.

 Once I grew my hair, it was interesting how almost everyone had an opinion about my hair and felt the need to express it.